nodesource/nsolid/BUILDING.md

 ### Platform list

-Node.js compilation/execution support depends on operating system, architecture, and libc version.
+N|Solid compilation/execution support depends on operating system, architecture, and libc version.
 The table below lists the support tier for each supported combination.
 A list of [supported compile toolchains](#supported-toolchains) is also supplied for tier 1 platforms.

-**For production applications, run Node.js on supported platforms only (Tier 1 or 2).**
+**For production applications, run N|Solid on supported platforms only.**

-Node.js does not support a platform version if a vendor has expired support for it.
-In other words, Node.js does not support running on End-of-Life (EoL) platforms.
+N|Solid does not support a platform version if a vendor has expired support for it.
+In other words, N|Solid does not support running on End-of-Life (EoL) platforms.
 This is true regardless of entries in the table below.

+<<<<<<< ours
 | Operating System | Architectures    | Versions                          | Support Type | Notes                                                      |
 | ---------------- | ---------------- | --------------------------------- | ------------ | ---------------------------------------------------------- |
 | GNU/Linux        | x64              | kernel >= 4.18[^1], glibc >= 2.28 | Tier 1       | e.g. Ubuntu 20.04, Debian 10, RHEL 8                       |